graphhopper/graphhopper/docs/core/heading.md

 2. With Java client-hc requests to server ([HeadingExamples.java](../../client-hc/src/test/java/com/graphhopper/api/HeadingExamples.java))
 3. With common get request to server (the urls used in the following)

-For 2 and 3 you can self-host a graphhopper web server as described [here](https://github.com/graphhopper/graphhopper#installation), but in [config-example.yml](../../config-example.yml) we need to outcomment
+For 2 and 3 you can self-host a graphhopper web server as described [here](https://github.com/graphhopper/graphhopper#installation).
+In [config-example.yml](../../config-example.yml) speed mode is enabled:

 ```
   profiles_ch:
     - profile: car
 ```

-in line 56-57 since `heading` is not available in speed mode.
+Since the 'heading' parameter is currently not supported for speed mode, we need to disable it with `ch.disable=true`

 The docs for the API can be found [here](../../docs/web/api-doc.md#parameters)